maitesin/summer-course/content.md

 Originally, CPUs were uni-core but as they started to contain more transistors multi-core designs were becoming possible.
 The main difference between a uni-core and a multi-core processor is that the multi-core contains more than one processing unit in the same die.
 All of these processing units share the same main memory.

 Modern multi-core processors have between 2 up to 32 cores.
 However, the most common amount of cores in a modern processor is 4.

 ### Multi-threaded

 Same as it happened for the multi-core, CPUs started being single-threaded for the same reason as why the multi-core ones appeared.
 What does it mean for a CPU to be multi-threaded?
 It means that every core can process more than one stream of work at the same time.
 But only if they do not use the same resources of the given core.

 If you put all these features together you would get a decent picture of a modern CPU.
 As an example Intel that [i7-11700F](https://www.intel.com/content/www/us/en/products/sku/212280/intel-core-i711700f-processor-16m-cache-up-to-4-90-ghz/specifications.html) has 8 cores with 16 threads and a base frenquency of 2.5GHz and a turbo frenquency of 4.9GHz.
 Another example would be AMD [Ryzen 7 5800X](https://www.amd.com/en/products/cpu/amd-ryzen-7-5800x) that also has 8 cores with 16 threads but with a base frequency of 3.8GHz and a turbo frequency of 4.7GHz.

-## RAM
+## Randon Access Memory (RAM)

+Random Access Memory (RAM) stores each bit of data in a memory cell consisting of a tiny capacitor and a transistor.
+The capacitor can either be charged or discharged; these two states are taken to represent the two values of a bit, conventionally called 0 and 1.
+Since both the capacitor and the transistor require of constant power to keep the charges, when the computer is shut down the information in the RAM gets lost.

+Nowadays, the most common type of RAM it is DDR4, followed by the fading DDR3.
+The speed of the RAM is measured in Hz, like the CPU.
+Since they are going to communicate constantly, the faster the RAM the better for the system.

 ## Storage

 ### Hard Disk Drive (HDD)

-#### IDE

-#### SATA

 ### Solid State Drive (SSD)